Make Your Planning Application Valid

 Inconsistency between elevations and floor plans can be a major stumbling block, so it is worthwhile ensuring that plans are consistent throughout.

 See example plans shown in the Get Things Right leaflet below.

 A red line outlining all land necessary to carry out the proposed development is required on site location plans.

 Examples of acceptable plans are shown in the Get Things Right leaflet.

 We strive to be flexible when dealing with planning applications, but we have to operate within national guidelines and rules.
 We therefore need enough information to assess each application carefully, and through following these five points your chances of a speedy decision increase greatly.

 We have produced the useful advice note for householder applications (for works to one house, such as extension or new outbuilding): Applying for Planning Permission?
 Get it right first time [pdf] 1138KB, which explains the type of information required for these types of applications.

-Other Validation Checklists
+Current Validation Checklists